JoSegunda/Web-pages/README.md

 #ABOUT

-here you will find most of the practice files for styling e responsive web design practice.
+Here you will find most of the practice files for styling e responsive web design practice.